JimBoehme/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/troubleshooting/errors/_index.en.md

 * You are looking for the element in the wrong place (perhaps a previous action was unsuccessful).
 * You are looking for the element at the wrong time (the element has not shown up in the DOM, yet)
 * The locator has changed since you wrote the code
+* You are looking for an element that has scrolled out of view (running non-headless)

 ### Possible Solutions